morningred88/AWS/DOP-C01_Devops_Prof/Configuration_Management_notes.md

 * UserData logs go to /var/log/cfn-init.log.
   * If UserData is defined in cfn-init file, you can get UserData output in log  /var/log/cloud-init-output.log file.
   * If UserData has been defined in cfn-init file, you can find UserData output in log /var/log/cfn-init.log file. cloud-init-output.log still exists, but UserData output is not in it.

+### cfn-signal and wait conditions

+cfn-signal are also is run in UserData

+**Wait condition** is a resource.
+When the wait condition receives the success signal, it will complete the creation.
+Then the stack goes to the completion stage.